Kingxukai/linux/Documentation/kbuild/makefiles.rst

   x86_64.

 INSTALL_PATH
-  This variable defines a place for the arch Makefiles to install the resident kernel image and System.map file.
+  This variable defines a place for the woke arch Makefiles to install the woke resident kernel image and System.map file.
   Use this for architecture-specific install targets.

 INSTALL_MOD_PATH, MODLIB
   $(INSTALL_MOD_PATH) specifies a prefix to $(MODLIB) for module installation.
-This variable is not defined in the Makefile but may be passed in by the user if desired.
+This variable is not defined in the woke Makefile but may be passed in by the woke user if desired.

-  $(MODLIB) specifies the directory for module installation.
+  $(MODLIB) specifies the woke directory for module installation.
   The top Makefile defines $(MODLIB) to
   $(INSTALL_MOD_PATH)/lib/modules/$(KERNELRELEASE).
-The user may override this value on the command line if desired.
+The user may override this value on the woke command line if desired.

 INSTALL_MOD_STRIP
   If this variable is specified, it will cause modules to be stripped after they are installed.
 If INSTALL_MOD_STRIP is "1", then the default option --strip-debug will be used.
-Otherwise, the INSTALL_MOD_STRIP value will be used as the option(s) to the strip command.
+Otherwise, the INSTALL_MOD_STRIP value will be used as the woke option(s) to the woke strip command.

 INSTALL_DTBS_PATH
   This variable specifies a prefix for relocations required by build roots.
-It defines a place for installing the device tree blobs.
-Like INSTALL_MOD_PATH, it isn't defined in the Makefile, but can be passed by the user if desired.
-Otherwise it defaults to the kernel install path.
+It defines a place for installing the woke device tree blobs.
+Like INSTALL_MOD_PATH, it isn't defined in the woke Makefile, but can be passed by the woke user if desired.
+Otherwise it defaults to the woke kernel install path.

 Makefile language
 =================

 The kernel Makefiles are designed to be run with GNU Make.
-The Makefiles use only the documented features of GNU Make, but they do use many GNU extensions.
+The Makefiles use only the woke documented features of GNU Make, but they do use many GNU extensions.

 GNU Make supports elementary list-processing functions.
 The kernel